How You Can Receive Our Services

-To affiliate with the DRC in order to request accommodations and support services, a student must:
+To register with the DRC and request accommodations and support services, a student must:

-3. Schedule an appointment to meet with DRC professional staff to review submitted materials, establish eligibility, and conduct initial needs assessment to determine which accommodations you are eligible to receive.
+- Schedule an appointment to meet with your assigned DRC Counselor to review submitted materials, establish eligibility and conduct an initial needs assessment to determine reasonable and appropriate accommodations.

 As a student with a disability, you have the right to:

 - Equal access to courses, programs, services, jobs, activities and facilities available within the University.

 - Reasonable and appropriate accommodations, academic adjustments and /or auxiliary aids as determined on a case-by-case basis.